Question from Troy W.: I have a three year old laptop that has a broken screen (it’s completely smashed because my

 1 – Even though the screen is unusable, the laptop itself might still boot up just fine.
 If it appears to start up after pressing the power button you can try connecting an external monitor via the external video port.
 If all goes well you can simply run the machine with the external monitor long enough to copy the files from the hard drive.

-2 – If the laptop is completely dead you can remove the hard drive and connect it to another PC via an inexpensive USB external hard drive adaptor.
+2 – If the laptop is completely dead you can remove the hard drive and connect it to another PC via an inexpensive USB external hard drive adapter.
 Alternatively, you can buy a USB external hard drive case and leave your laptop drive permanently connected to your computer as an external drive.

 Do you have a tech question of your own for Rick?
 Click here and send it in!